lavendarqueen/SVG-logo-maker/README.md

 ## Description

 This is an application to create logos in varying shapes and colors at the user's discretion, using a few prompts from the command line interface.
-It was a fun and interesting project and I learned about the SVG (Scalable Vector Graphics) coordinate system, as well as how to build tests using Jest.
+It was a fun and interesting project.
+I learned how to install and use inquirer and the SVG (Scalable Vector Graphics) coordinate system, as well as how to build tests using Jest.

 ## Table of Contents